woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/restload.rst

       < HTTP/1.1 201 Created

-   If not, examine the output for errors.
+   If you don't see this entry, examine the output for errors.

 #.
 To verify that the layer was published, execute the following command: